-By establishing partnerships with different organizations (e.g. Playworks or CF Fitness), the implementation of fitness classes (yoga, dancing, virtual physical activity programs, workout wheels), and by promoting sports after school, CUSD will be able to provide our low-income students with additional support services and resources during the regular school day and/or after school to increase and improve the State physical education requirements, and assist them in the development of the attitudes, skills, and knowledge that will result in a lifetime of participation in physical activity and the maintenance of health related fitness.
+By establishing partnerships with different organizations (e.g. Payworks or CF Fitness), the implementation of fitness classes (yoga, dancing, virtual physical activity programs, workout wheels), and by promoting sports after school, CUSD will be able to provide our low-income students with additional support services and resources during the regular school day and/or after school to increase and improve the State physical education requirements, and assist them in the development of the attitudes, skills, and knowledge that will result in a lifetime of participation in physical activity and the maintenance of health related fitness.

-Our low income students will benefit from action 1.20 by increasing their socialization skills, their physical fitness, and their sense of school connectedness.
-The impact of this action will be reflected on the results of the state physical fitness test, as well as the responses to the Healthy Kids Survey, especially in the section that questions school connectedness.
-Additionally, due to the positive impact of this action on the children's general wellbeing, expected outcomes will entail a decrease in school discipline referrals and mental health referrals, and a more positive and safe school environment.
+Our low income students will benefit from action 1.20 by means of an increased rate of socialization, higher level of physical fitness and higher sense of school connectedness.
+Because access to physical education is critical for healthy social-emotional development during these formative years, expected outcomes will positively impact the fitness test and will be measured by responses to the Healthy Kids Survey, especially in the section that questions school connectedness.
+Additionally, due to the positive impact of this action on the children's general wellbeing, expected outcomes will entail a decrease in the number of mental health referrals, a more positive and safe school environment and a decrease in school discipline indicators.